gaambo/deployer-wordpress/README.md

 #### WordPress Tasks (`tasks/wp.php`)

-- `wp:install-cli`: Installs WP CLI on remote machine
-- `wp:install`: Installs WordPress core via WP CLI
+- `wp:download-core`: Installs WordPress core via WP CLI
 - `wp:push`: Pushes WordPress core files via rsync
 - `wp:pull`: Pulls WordPress core files via rsync
 - `wp:info`: Runs the --info command via WP CLI - just a helper/test task

+##### WP-CLI

+You can set the `bin/wp` variable to the existing path of your WP-CLI binary or let the default `bin/wp` function download it to `{{deploy_path}}/.dep/wp-cli.phar`.
+So without setting the variable the binary will be downloaded on the first usage of WP-CLI.
+There's a task for downloading core and `--info`.
+You can generate your own tasks to handle other WP-CLI commands, there's a util function `Gaambo\DeployerWordpress\Utils\WPCLI\runCommand` (`src/utils/wp-cli.php`);

 #### Simple Tasks (`tasks/simple.php`)